-An example from a fitness video training app worked like this: you could purchase a paid subscription on the website and then download the app, or download the app for free and then pay within the app for access to the content.
+An example from a fitness video training app worked like this: you could purchase a paid subscription on the website and then download the app, or download the app for free and then pay within the app for access to the premium content you create.

 Either way, you’ll want to be able to take and manage recurring subscription payments or one-time sales.